-One of the biggest complaints we get on the help desk is that the computer they are using is running slowly.
-We understand it can be extremely frustrating when your computer is slow.
-The majority of your job is performed on a computer, and when you are waiting for it to do even basic tasks, it ends up killing your productivity.
-There are some ways you can speed up your PC though, and most won’t even cost you any money!
+One of the biggest complaints we get at the help desk is that the user’s computer is running slowly.
+It’s frustrating when your computer can’t even load a webpage or open an app.
+Especially when your job is performed almost entirely on a computer.
+When you’re waiting for it to do even basic tasks, it ends up killing your productivity.

 Check Startup Programs

 When you install various programs onto your computer, they sometimes add something to help you launch the program faster when you reboot your computer.
 These are usually referred to as startup items.
 It loads a portion of a program, so when you go to use that particular program, it loads up much faster.

 Most of the time, these startup items are unnecessary.
 Especially when it’s for an app you don’t use very often.
 There are some programs, however, that require their startup items to be running in order to work properly.

 Be careful when disabling any startup items to make sure you aren’t doing more damage to your computer than necessary.

 Add or Replace Hardware

 One of our IT managers was using an old computer to run maintenance on a client’s machines.
 The computer was painfully slow, not letting her applications load enough for her to work with a client.
 Finally, she realized all the computer needed was more RAM.
 The device was suddenly so much faster!